puppetlabs/puppet-rfc/arm-3.puppet_templates/puppet_templates.md

 No EPP in regular logic
 -----------------------

 It is not possible to switch to EPP/text mode when parsing regular manifests.
 (One could imagine turning the epp tags "inside out", and switch mode, but this is not supported.

 The following is illegal and will result in Syntax error when parsed with --parser future as a regular manifest:

     $a = 10
     $b = %>This is template text with <%= $a %> %<

 In fact, any EPP tags in a manifest (.pp) will result in a syntax error.
-The EPP tags are only recognized when performing template parsing.
+The EPP tags are only recognized when performing template parsing invoked via the two EPP functions.

 Mixing Text and Logic
 ---------------------

 It is important to consider how text and logic combine in a template.
-A text segment in the template results in evaluation of a "render" operation that appends the text to the overall result.
+A text segment in the template results in evaluation of a "render" operation that appends the text to the overall rendered result.
 The rendering always returns nil as it is of questionable value to return the appended text (probably just a source of errors).
 Thus, if an attempt is made to assign the result of rendered text as in this example: